malthe/ugandasms/README.rst

 Overview
 ========

-SMS-CVS is an SMS reporting system designed for a pilot deployment "Community Vulnerability Surveillance" in the Acholi region of Uganda.
+UgandaSMS is an SMS platform written in Python with the Django Web Framework.

-It's built using the UgandaSMS application server (see documentation in ``./docs`` in reStructuredText format).

 The software is developed by the UNICEF Uganda Country Office.
+Please consult the `documentation <http://uganda.rapidsms.org/docs/>`_ for more information.

 License
 -------